surendergupta/vprofile/Readme.md

   ```

 ## Future Enhancements
-- Implement in **Vagrant Automation** for on-primis infrastructure.
+- Implement in **Vagrant Automation** for on-premises infrastructure.
 - Implement in **AWS** for cloud infrastructure.
 - Automate deployment with **Ansible**.
 - Add **Docker** support.